-Attending a medical or dental appointment will be counted as authorised (Code M) as long as the pupil's parent/carer notifies their child's school in advance of the appointment and provides evidence i.e. appointment letter/email
+Attending a medical or dental appointment will be counted as authorised as long as the pupil's parent/carer notifies the school in advance of the appointment and provides evidence i.e. appointment letter/email

 We encourage parents/carers to make medical and dental appointments out of school hours where possible.
 Where this is not possible, the pupil should be out of school for the minimum amount of time necessary.
 For example, if the appointment is at 11am, the child can come to school for morning registration, be collected for the appointment and return afterwards.